rmonty/IntelliCenterControl/README.md

 # IntelliCenterControl

-Control for IntelliCenter - Works with [IntelliCenterGateway](https://github.com/mguinness/IntelliCenterGateway)
+Control for IntelliCenter - Works with [IntelliCenterGateway](https://github.com/mguinness/IntelliCenterGateway) or through web socket direct to the panel.

 ## Introduction

-A control developed using C# and Xamarin that connects to an IntelliCenter using IntelliCenterGateway to issue commands and subscribe to updates.
+A control developed using C# and Xamarin that connects to an IntelliCenter using IntelliCenterGateway or web sockets to issue commands and subscribe to updates.

 This control is still in development.